Bicycle Lights | Ay Up Lights Review

-With dark mornings and nights closing in fast, this makes it a perfect time for me to write few paragraphs about my bicycle lights of choice.
+With dark mornings and nights closing in fast, this makes it a perfect time for me to write few paragraphs about the lights are currently user .

 Bicycle lights are subjective.
 It is all about your needs, surroundings and ultimately your budget.
 Ask yourself some questions before making a choice and spending your hard earned cash.
 How long do they need to stay on for?
 Are my cycling routes in well lit/dark areas?
 How will I charge the battery?

 Let me start with my riding habits and where I ride to give you an insight into why I made my choice.
 I live on the small island of Jersey.
 An island that is made up of miles of country lanes, with the majority not having any form of street lighting.
 It is fair to say it gets pretty dark!
-I do like riding at night in the pitch black that though :-) My weekly cycling routine is a commute into work Monday to Friday; during winter this means leaving and arriving at home in the dark.
+I do like riding at night in the pitch black though :-) My weekly cycling routine is a commute into work Monday to Friday; during winter this means leaving and arriving at home in the dark.
 I fit in other cycle rides over the weekend and evenings to keep my sanity levels in check!
-These rides are often late the evening and early morning when it is dark of starting to get light.
+These rides are often late the evening and early morning.
 I would say I'm a fairly heavy bicycle light user.

 Over the years I have used all kinds of lights.
 Many of them cheap and lacking the power needed.
 I call them 'to be seen lights' as that is all they are good for.
 They quite often don't last a year and drive me nuts when they suddenly lose power and fade!
-To be fair, I always tried to get too much out of them.
+In hindsight, I always tried to get too much out of them.

 A couple of years ago, with a little bit of cash to spend, I went on the lookout for a front light that could power a lighthouse and get me home through the dark country lanes.
 And after my usual weeks of deliberating, Ay-up lighting is what I found.
-A small company based in Australia, this successful brand has been developing powerful and reliable lights for 8 years.
-Used by professional sports men and women the world over, and many of us consumers too, these lights have great reviews for both quality, performance and after care.
+A small company based in Australia.
+This successful brand has been developing powerful and reliable lights for 8 years.
+Used by professional sports men and women the world over, and many of us consumers too.
+These lights have great reviews for both quality, performance and after care.
 With this in mind I went ahead.
-1 week later they arrived.

 The key components are the light and the battery (obviously!).
 I like that they are separate for two reasons.
 Firstly, you can take spare batteries with you on longer trips.
 Secondly, an issue with battery or vice versa, doesn't mean replacing or repairing the whole unit.